gliviu/json-easy-filter/README.md

 console.log(numbers);
 >> [ 'v1 100', 'v2 200', 'v4 300', 'v5 400' ]
 ```
-`filter(callback)` method will recursively traverse each node in `obj` and trigger the callback method.
+`filter()` will recursively traverse each node in `obj` and trigger the callback method.

-The `node` parameter received by callback is a wrapper around the real Js object.
+`node` parameter received by callback is a wrapper around the real Js object.
 Get this object by using `node.key` and `node.value`.
 Check out the [API](#API) for more info.

 ## Examples
-Use this <a href="https://raw.githubusercontent.com/gliviu/json-easy-filter/master/tests/sampleData1.js" target="_blank">sample</a> data to follow the examples.
+Use the <a href="https://raw.githubusercontent.com/gliviu/json-easy-filter/master/tests/sampleData1.js" target="_blank">sample</a> data to follow this section.

 ### Filter
 &#35;1. node.has()